Stop Mediterranean becoming vast migrant cemetery, Pope tells Europe

 On Tuesday, he called for a Europe that “revolves not around the economy but around the sacredness of the human person”.

-“The time has come to promote policies which create employment, but above all there is a need to restore dignity to labor by ensuring proper working conditions,” he said.
+“The time has come to promote policies which create employment, but above all there is a need to restore dignity to labour by ensuring proper working conditions,” he said.

 “This implies, on the one hand, finding new ways of joining market flexibility with the need for stability and security on the part of workers; these are indispensable for their human development,” he said.